-Aave is one of the leading Ethereum-based ecosystems for future money markets.
-Aave has raised funding from Blockchain Capital, Blockchain.com Ventures, Framework Ventures, and Three Arrows Capital.
+In short, Aave is one of the leading Ethereum-based ecosystems for future money markets.
+As a result, Aave has raised funding from Blockchain Capital, Blockchain.com Ventures, Framework Ventures, and Three Arrows Capital.

 What is Uniswap (UNI)

-Uniswap runs on two smart contracts: an “exchange” contract and a “factory” contract.
-The factory smart contract is used to add new tokens to the platform, while the exchange contract facilitates all token swaps or so-called “trades.”
-Users can swap any ERC-20-based token with another on the platform.
+Uniswap runs on two smart contracts — an “exchange” contract and a “factory” contract.
+The factory smart contract adds new tokens to the platform.
+Meanwhile, the exchange contract facilitates all token swaps or so-called “trades.”
+Then, users can swap any ERC-20-based token with another on the platform.
 Uniswap has solved its liquidity challenges by an automated liquidity protocol that incentivizes users to become liquidity providers (LPs).

 Why it matters

-Uniswap is the market-leading decentralized exchange (DEX) and holds massive future potential.
-The UNI governance token offers exciting opportunities for investors.
+Uniswap is the market-leading decentralized exchange (DEX).
+It has massive potential.
+Moreover, the UNI governance token offers exciting opportunities for investors.